rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 # Visual Chess by Jeffery Xie
-A functional chess game implemented in python, with Pygame as a supporting module.
+A functional chess game implemented in python, with pygame as a supporting module.
 This program includes local multiplayer and single player vs an AI, which uses the minimax algorithm to determine its moves.
+A special feature of this program is the "visual" aspect where the user can toggle a setting that allows them to see which moves the computer is currently considering in real time.

 # Requirements and Installation
 **Required Modules**